ManiAlipour/iso-hooks/README.md

 ---

-### 1️⃣4️⃣ `useThrottleCallback`
+### 14️⃣ `useThrottleCallback`

-Throttle a callback function — prevents it from firing too often, but always runs at the leading edge and optionally once at the trailing edge.
+Throttle a callback — fires at the start of the interval and, optionally, once at the end.

 ```tsx
 import { useThrottleCallback } from "iso-hooks";